 On October 6, 2000 I began my dance with the dragon.
 What started out as my being a bit anemic a few months earlier and having a little difficulty swallowing was diagnosed as Stage II esophageal cancer.
-For those not familiar with this disease, I would like to recommend a visit to Cathy's EC Cafe.
-Along with much information, you can read the stories of people who did not survive esophageal cancer.
-You can also read the stories of those who are beating the disease.
+For those not familiar with this disease, I would like to recommend a visit to American Cancer Society page.

 Ever since the word has gone out to family and friends, our phone has been ringing off the hook!
 The outpouring of support has been incredible and if support alone will get me well, I'll probably live another 50 years!
 I would like to use this page to provide easily accessible updates on my progress for those interested.